sm4rtz-exe/Simple-Banking-System/README.md

 # Simple-Banking-System

 ## Overview
-My first simple baking system, which utilizes JSON for account management.
+My first simple banking system, which utilizes JSON for account management.

 ## Motivation
 Built this project to practice Python programming and work with JSON files.